Exiv2/exiv2/contrib/cmake/msvc/ReadMe.txt

 ---------------

 1 Setting up your machine
-  You need cmake.exe, svn.exe, 7z.exe and curl.exe on your PATH.
+  You need cmake.exe, svn.exe and 7z.exe on your PATH.

-  Please get "Windows" versions of cmake etc (NOT Cygwin versions)
+  Please get "Windows" versions of cmake/svn/7z etc (NOT Cygwin or MinGW versions)

   You should initialize the Visual Studio environment using the version of vcvars32.bat or vcvarsall.bat installed with Visual Studio.
-For example
+For example:

   call "C:\Program Files (x86)\Microsoft Visual Studio 8\VC\bin\vcvars32.bat"